Grounds for detention

 The law further provides that detention shall immediately cease where it is no longer necessary.[5]

 The RFIP provides that where a person makes an application for international application while detained in a Removal Centre, he or she will remain in detention without being subject to a separate detention order for the purposes of the international protection procedure.[6]
 This not only runs contrary to the LFIP, which provides that applicants for international protection are protected from deportation, but also raises the risk that grounds for detention under Article 68 LFIP will not be adequately assessed with a view to maintaining or releasing an applicant from pre-removal detention.
 Pre-removal detention orders continue to be issued towards asylum seekers; however, some people are released after their application for international protection has been registered.
 Due to the severe barriers to the registration of applications from Removal Centres, even this may involve a lengthy period of pre-removal detention.
-There is not much evidence available about how the new implementing regulation on alternative measures has been put into practice, but in 2022 stakeholders reported that reporting duties and being placed at a residential address were used more frequently.[7]
-See the section on Detention Alternatives.
+In 2022 and 2023 stakeholders reported that reporting duties and being placed at a residential address were used more frequently.[7]
+(See the section on Detention Alternatives.)

 Detention without legal basis

 Beyond detention in the international protection procedure and pre-removal detention, a number of migrants and asylum seekers are arbitrarily detained without legal basis.
-Firstly, persons who are apprehended outside their designated province (“satellite city”) may be detained in order to be transferred back.
-According to stakeholders, the combination of the registration ban in certain provinces and the travel ban continued to force Syrians either to stay illegally in one province or to travel illegally to other provinces, thus risking detention and deportation in 2022.
-[8] While it appears that detention is imposed on applicants who violate residence restrictions with varying rigour, often depending on different factors such as the nationality of the individual, since 2018[9] the authorities have intensified checks on persons travelling outside their designated province, resulting in an increasing number of applicants for international protection detained in Removal Centres (see Freedom of Movement).
+Firstly, persons who are apprehended outside their designated/ registered province may be detained in order to be transferred back.
+According to stakeholders, the combination of the registration ban in certain provinces and the travel ban continued to force Syrians either to stay illegally in one province or to travel illegally to other provinces, thus risking detention and deportation in 2023.
+[8] While it appears that detention is imposed on applicants who violate residence restrictions with varying rigour, often depending on different factors such as the nationality of the individual.[9]
+The authorities have intensified checks by mobile migration points and check points between cities, which increase identification of the persons travelling outside their designated province, resulting in an increasing number of applicants for international protection detained in Removal Centres[10] (see Freedom of Movement).

 In 2019, the LFIP was amended as concerned the rules on ‘inadmissible passengers’ (kabul edilemez), to say that ‘foreigners covered under this article shall stay at the designated areas at border gates until the process in relation to them is finalised.’
 NGOs shared their concerns that this practice had created problems and violations of procedural safeguards, and about the period of detention, conditions and access to appeal.[11]
 (See Access to the territory).

 In practice, it is widely reported that applicants for international protection are held in facilities at the airport.
-It was reported that people arriving irregularly ‘inadmissible passengers’ were held for long in the new airport in İstanbul in 2022.[11]
+It was reported that people arriving irregularly ‘inadmissible passengers’ were held for long in the new airport in İstanbul in 2023, similarly to the previous year.[12]
 (See Access to the territory).
-Even though this is not formally regarded as a form of detention, as stated in the judgment of the Constitutional Court in B.T., any detention beyond 48 hours prior to transfer to a Removal Centre is unlawful and constitutes a violation of the right to liberty.[12]
+Even though this is not formally regarded as a form of detention, as stated in the judgment of the Constitutional Court in B.T., any detention beyond 48 hours prior to transfer to a Removal Centre is unlawful and constitutes a violation of the right to liberty.[13]

 After being apprehended by law enforcement, irregular migrants’ fingerprints and pictures are stored in a database shared by the General Directorate of Security, the Gendarmerie General Command, the Coast Guard Command, and the Directorate of Migration Management.
 Foreign nationals transported to a removal centre are interviewed to determine their identification, nationality, and travel documents.
 Deportation processes are carried out if considered appropriate when the required legal process is finished.
 However, in some circumstances, detainees cannot be deported since Türkiye lacks removal arrangements with the relevant countries.[14]